-Vent installation must be in accordance with local building codes, or the local authority having jurisdiction, or Chapters 7 and 10 of the National Fuel Gas Code, NFPA 54/ANSI Z 223.1.
+Vent installation must be in accordance with local building codes, or the local authority having jurisdiction, or the National Fuel Gas Code, NFPA 54/ANSI Z 223.1.

-Typical vent installation is illustrated by Figure 8.
-The components of vent installation are boiler draft diverter, vent damper, vent connector and chimney.
-The AWI and TWI series boilers are equipped with a draft diverter which is built into the boiler; do not attempt to install an external draft hood.
+A typical vent installation is illustrated by Figure 8.
+The components of vent installation are the vent damper, vent connector and chimney.

-- 1) Acceptable Chimneys The following chimneys may be used to vent AWI or TWI series boilers: - Listed Type B or L gas vent Install in accordance with the manufacturer's instructions, the terms of its listing, and applicable codes. - Masonry Chimney The masonry chimney must be constructed in accordance with the Standard for Chimneys, Fireplaces, Vents, and Solid Fuel Burning Appliances (NFPA 211) and lined with a clay liner or other listed lining system.
-Do not vent an AWI or TWI series boiler into an unlined chimney.

-- 2) Acceptable Vent Connectors The following may be used for vent connectors: - Listed type B or L Gas Vent - Single Wall Galvanized Pipe Use 0.018" (26 gauge or heavier).
+- 1) Acceptable Chimneys The following chimneys may be used to vent CWI series boilers: - Listed Type B or L gas vent Install in accordance with the manufacturer's instructions, the terms of its listing, and applicable codes. - Masonry Chimney The masonry chimney must be constructed in accordance with the Standard for Chimneys, Fireplaces, Vents, and Solid Fuel Burning Appliances (NFPA 211) and lined with a clay liner or other listed lining system.
+Do not vent a CWI series boiler into an unlined chimney. - 2) Acceptable Vent Connectors The following may be used for vent connectors: - Listed type B or L Gas Vent - Single Wall Galvanized Pipe Use 0.018" (26 gauge or heavier).
 The size and location of the chimney may not permit the use of a single wall connector in some cases.
-See Chapter 10 of the National Fuel Gas Code.
-Do not use single wall pipe for vent connectors in attics. - Other Vent Connectors Permitted by the National Fuel Gas Code.

-3) Chimney and Vent Connector Sizing - Size the chimney and vent connector in accordance with Chapter 10 of the National Fuel Gas Code.

-4) Exterior Chimneys - An exterior chimney has one or more sides exposed to the outdoors below the roof line.
+See the National Fuel Gas Code.
+Do not use single wall pipe for vent connectors in attics. - Other Vent Connectors Permitted by the National Fuel Gas Code. - 3) Chimney and Vent Connector Sizing Size the chimney and vent connector in accordance with the National Fuel Gas Code. - 4) Exterior Chimneys An exterior chimney has one or more sides exposed to the outdoors below the roof line.
 There are two conditions under which an exterior chimney may be used: